-Double play: Intel, Major League Baseball to show games in VR
+Double play: Intel to stream Major League Baseball games in VR

-Envision watching Cleveland Indians star pitcher Trevor Bauer's tantalizing curveballs in virtual reality.
-Sweet, right?
+Imagine watching Cleveland Indians star Trevor Bauer pitch his tantalizing curveballs in virtual reality.
+Cool, eh?

-That's what Intel's virtual reality arm and Major League Baseball are hoping for as the two partner up to show games in VR on Tuesdays on the Intel True VR app.
+That's the reaction that Intel's virtual reality arm and Major League Baseball are hoping for as they partner up to livestream games in VR on Tuesday nights on the Intel True VR app.
 The weekly games are part of a three-year deal announced Thursday between Intel and MLB.

-The first matchup will see Bauer's Indians taking on the Colorado Rockies in Denver on June 6.
-Fans can keep up with the action through multiple camera angles and can select which game-related statistics they want to view, said David Aufhauser, managing director of strategy and product for Intel Sports.
+The first matchup will see Bauer's Indians take on the Colorado Rockies on June 6 in Denver.
+Fans can keep up with the action through multiple camera angles and can select which game-related statistics they want to view, said David Aufhauser, managing director of strategy and product for the Intel Sports division.

 "We're giving them many options on how they want to watch this immersive experience," he said.
 "We're excited about our latest offering to baseball fans."